 - get your agreement to any treatments

 Most adults over 18 have to pay for dental treatment.
-You won't have to pay if you're under 19 and in full-time education.

 You can ask your dentist how much your treatment costs before it begins.